aduffy70/Protocols/RAD-seq_protocol.md

 ### Prepare the adaptors (if needed--we prepare enough for several libraries at a time):

-Mix 1uL of each oligo (barcoded EcoRI primers, stored in plates; melt the plates in cold water, otherwise they melt for 2 hrs on air) in a pair into 98uL of dH2O on a plate (you cannot pipette less than 1uL.
-You won’t need the whole 100uL volume.
-It results in 1 uM dilutions of the adaptor.
-These dilutions are stable and can be frozen for later use.
+Each adapter comes as two single-stranded oligos and we need to anneal them to each other to form the double-stranded adapters.

+#### EcoRI barcoded adapters

+Melt the two barcoded EcoRI adapter stock plates in cold water (otherwise they take 2+ hours to thaw).

+In each well of a new 96 well plate:
+  * 98uL DEPC water (multipipetter works)
+  * 1uL of each of the pair of oligos in the corresponding well of the barcoded adapter stock plates (multipipetter works).

+This results in 100uL of 1uM dilutions of the adapter.
+A plate of diluted adapters is stable stored at -20C for ~10 freeze/thaw cycles or until you notice unequal volumes due to evaporation in the freezer.
+So making 100uL volume is overkill, but we do it because you cannot pippette less than 1uL of the stocks reliably.

+Seal and label plate of diluted adapters and incubate for 5 min at 95C in the thermocycler.

+Place in a covered styrofoam box to cool very slowly to room temperature.
+Store at -20C.

+#### MseI adapters (not barcoded)

+To make 10uM stock in small pcr tubes:
+  * 112uL DEPC water
-In small pcr tubes, mix 14uL of 100uM MseI1 oligo and 14uL of 100uM MseI2 oligo with 112uL H2O to make 10uM stock.
-This makes 140uL per tube and we need 120uL for a 96 sample library.
-This adaptor is the same for each reaction.
-Sequencing only occurs from the EcoRI side, so there’s no need to barcode the MseI oligos.
+  * 14uL of 100uM MseI1 oligo
+  * 14uL of 100uM MseI2 oligo

+This yields 140uL per tube and we need 120uL for a 96 sample library.

-Incubate both mixtures for 5 min at 95C in PCR machine.
+incubate for 5 min at 95C in the thermocycler.

+Place in a covered styrofoam box to cool very slowly to room temperature.

 Let very slowly cool in covered Styrofoam box to room temperature to obtain double-stranded adaptor stock.
+Store at -20C.

 ### Perform the ligation: